Training a dog to avoid Rattlesnakes costs less than $100. However, if your dog

 At Partners Snake Avoidance, we train a negative association to the scent and sound of a rattlesnake using a small “nick” on an e-collar.
 That subsequently trains your dog to run away whenever he/she recognizes the scent or sound of a rattlesnake.

-While training this type of behavior there are a lot of variables that come into play.
+There are a lot of variables that come into play with Rattlesnake Avoidance Training.
 Far too many to list.
-Therefore, we require our Lead Rattlesnake Avoidance Instructors to undergo a minimum of one year of training in order to properly read all the situations that can occur.
+Therefore, we require our Lead Rattlesnake Avoidance Instructors to undergo a minimum of two years of training in order to properly read and adapt to all of the situations that can occur.

 We have your dog’s life in our hands, and we take that very seriously.
-That is why only the best of the best trainers are hand-picked to be a part of our rattlesnake avoidance program.
+That is why only the best of the best trainers are hand-picked to be a part of our Partners Snake Avoidance.
 These high standards are set to achieve the best results with your dog.

 The electric stim from the “e-collar” does not harm the dog in any way.
 Quite frankly, pain is a very poor way to train behavior as it tends to shut dogs down.
-We are sure to use the lowest level possible in order to get the necessary association from your dog.
 We welcome our clients to test the “e-collar” on themselves, and we even test it on ourselves before every session.

 Yes!
 As long as it doesn’t distract them (or us) from the training.
 Obviously, your dog’s success is our primary goal, so that is what we will always put first.
 We do reserve the right to stop training at any time in the interest of your dog’s safety.